tommaier123/NovaHub/README.md

 15. Plug in the USB to your PC
 16. Go to [EspHome](https://web.esphome.io/) or another web flasher
 17. Connect the board (you might need to hold the boot button and press the reset button)
-18. Flash the firmware .bin file (if your web flasher requires an address use 0)
+18. Click install and flash the firmware .bin file (if your web flasher requires an address use 0)
 19. Install the lid
 20. Follow the usual [First Time Setup](https://wiki.openshock.org/guides/openshock/first-setup)
 21. **Enjoy** 😸